dockstore/compose_setup/DEV-README.md

 - `curl -X POST "localhost:9200/_snapshot/my_backup/snapshot-2018.09.26/_restore"`
 - `curl -X POST "localhost:9200/_all/_open"`

+## Kibana setup
+Generally, snapshot restore should be used first.
+In the event that there's no snapshot, export.json can be used to recover everything except for the actual logging data.

+### Using export.json
+See the correct elastic version of the [elastic guide](https://www.elastic.co/guide/en/kibana/current/managing-saved-objects.html#_import_objects) on how to import saved objects.
+The JSON file is [export.json](export.json).
+If index ID is missing during the import, it will likely let you choose another index.
+The index to choose is `logstash-*`.
+If `logstash-*` is not one of the selectable options, skip it for now and let it continue.
+Then perform the import instructions again, `logstash-*` should be selectable this time.

-# Quirks
+# Additional Notes

-- Port 9200 on the logstash's elasticsearch must be opened to metricbeats in order for metricbeats to send data to elasticsearch directly.
 - If metricbeats is brought up before logstash's elasticsearch, metricbeats will keep restarting until logstash's elasticsearch is operational.
-- Taking down logstash's elasticsearch will causes the metricbeats to go down.
-Metricbeats must then be restarted.
 - Default index pattern must be selected before any dashboards can be viewed.
 Set the default index pattern using the star.

-# Additional Notes
+- Generally, every command used by docker-compose.yml should have `docker-compose` replaced with `docker-compose -f docker-compose.dev.yml`. `docker-compose up` becomes `docker-compose -f docker-compose.dev.yml up`

+## Self-signed certificate
+To use self-signed certificate to run https locally:
+- go to compose_setup
+- `bash scripts/self-signed-certificate.sh`
-To use self-signed certificate to run https locally, swap the comments in the [templates/default.nginx_https.shared.conf.template](templates/default.nginx_https.shared.conf.template) and [docker-compose.yml](docker-compose.yml)
+- swap the comments in the [templates/default.nginx_https.shared.conf.template](templates/default.nginx_https.shared.conf.template) and [docker-compose.yml](docker-compose.yml)